vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Unity Null.md

 ## Details
 The equality operators (`==` and `!=`) for `UnityEngine.Object` types have been overridden by Unity, and don't only perform reference comparisons.
-A Unity `Object` is split into two parts: managed C#, and native C#.
+A Unity `Object` is split into two parts: managed (C#), and native (C++).
 Users interact with the managed object, and the engine manages the native object.
 When an `Object` is compared with `null` and it isn't *really* `null`, a check against the native object occurs.
 This makes it possible to [`Destroy`](https://docs.unity3d.com/ScriptReference/Object.Destroy.html) an `Object` somewhere, and have an entirely different reference evaluate to `null`.

 ### Editor-only